Pop Culture Madness!

 Barry Manilow wrote the State Farm jingle "Like a good neighbor, State Farm is there" in 1971

-Billionaire oil tycoon John Paul Getty's grandson was kidnapped for a $17 million ransom.
-Even after the ransom was reduced and his grandson's ear was delivered to a newspaper, Getty would only pay $2.2 million (the most allowed for tax deduction), then he loaned the rest to his son at 4% interest.
+Billionaire oil tycoon John Paul Getty’s grandson was kidnapped for a $17 million ransom.
+Even after the ransom was reduced and his grandson’s ear was delivered to a newspaper, Getty would only pay $2.2 million (the most allowed tax deduction), and then he loaned the rest to his son at 4% interest.

-A 17 year old Girl Juliane Koepcke was the only survivor of a plane crash in the jungle of Peru.
+A 17-year-old Girl, Juliane Koepcke, was the only survivor of a plane crash in the jungle of Peru.
 She wandered ten days through the jungle with an injured knee, a broken collarbone and only some sweets as food until she found a group of lumbermen who brought her into a town.

 Peter Ostrum (aka Charlie Bucket in Willy Wonka and the Chocolate Factory) has never acted in another film other than Willy Wonka & the Chocolate Factory and has a Doctorate of Veterinary Medicine.
 Ronald Dahl hated the 1971 film so much he refused to authorize a sequel.

-Fiddler on the Roof was filmed with a nylon stocking placed over the camera lens to give the footage a washed-out, earthy feel.
+Fiddler on the Roof was filmed with a nylon stocking placed over the lens to give the footage a washed-out, earthy feel.

 Jerry Springer was the mayor of Cincinnati from 1971 - 1974